interseismic/SPIDER/docs/probability-model.md

 ## 7) Which likelihood is active in each stage

-- MAP stage uses the `locate_map` likelihood block.
+- Phase 1 (MAP warmup/outlier-screening stage) uses the `locate_map` likelihood block.
+- In this stage, robust independent residual families (Laplace, Huber, or Student-$t$) are used to reduce sensitivity to outliers and help identify problematic residuals.
-- Sampling stages use the `sample` likelihood block.
+- Phases 2-4 use the `sample` likelihood block and are intended to run with correlated Gaussian structure (`correlated_gaussian`) and shared-event whitening.
-- If collapsed shared-event correlation is enabled in the sampling block, the correlated quadratic path is used; otherwise the independent residual form is used.
+- If shared-event correlation is disabled in the sampling block, phases 2-4 fall back to the independent residual form.